astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 observe the light arriving later and later, more and more redshifted (and therefore conclude that the falling person's clocks were running slower and slower), as the person fell closer and closer to the mass.
+This situation is illustrated through the interactive diagram shown in {numref}`ehanimate`.
+Move the slider to change the initial radius of the spark that produces the photons.

 When the radius reaches $2GM/c^2$, the slope approaches infinity: a vertical line.
 At this point, light emitted from this location will